ERTIM/tibetan-POS-tagger/README.md

 Modifications made to the original vertical format text :
 1) with simple ctrl+F click, we transformed WORD tag - sequence into WORD/TAG sequence.
 2) deleted all the repetitions of the WORD/TAG sequences.
+3) completed the missing tags with simple tags like n for any kind of nouns except for proper nouns.

 For further information on RDRPOSTagger : http://rdrpostagger.sourceforge.net/